tobixen/achievo-register/README.md

 * ACHIEVO_USER - defaults to $LOGNAME, which is usually sane, but it's nice to set this environment variable to avoid the warning from the script.
 * ACHIEVO_PASS - by default the script will read it from stdin.
 * ACHIEVO_URL - mandatory configuration variable.
-For Redpill-Linpro it's https://secure.redpill-linpro.no/achievo - BUT we have an extra basic auth thrown over achievo, hence you'll need to add your ldap username and password into the URL.
 * ACHIEVO_DATE - date the work was performed (defaults to "today")
 * ACHIEVO_BILLPERCENTID - defaults to 1 for "normal (100%) billable".
 For Redpill Linpro, 3 is alternatively the most useful value (non-billable).
 * ACHIEVO_PHASEID - integer for the phase ID.
 Need not be set for projects with only one phase.